aulong-msft/White-Elephant-Templates/README.md

 the last one on the list recieves the present!

 ## After the game
-1. let folks know to reach out to the people they received presents from and provide their addressso gifts can get sent out.
+1. let folks know to reach out to the people they received presents from and provide their address so gifts can get sent out.